ascend-io/ascend-community/ottos_expeditions/README.md

 We'll be learning about the following concepts:
   1. How to implement Ascend Data Partitioning in a SQL transform

-To start open the `6-customer_journey_conversion_analysis` folder in the File Explorer on the left.
+To start, open the `6-customer_journey_conversion_analysis` folder in the File Explorer on the left.

 - **Data Sources**:
   - `data/orders.csv`